Evidence for Limited Metacognition in LLMs

 \subsection{Related work}

 There is a considerable history of research, going back at least to \citet{Kadavath2022ArXiv220705221}, into measuring ``calibration'' in LLMs through the degree to which their output token probabilities correspond to the probabilities of the token being correct in the context of a multiple-choice test, a rudimentary form of implicit self-knowledge that is a prerequisite for self-awareness.
 Subsequent work has sought to demonstrate explicit self-knowledge.
 Larger models trained with RLHF have been shown to be able to give calibrated verbal reports of certainty \citep{Tian2023ArXiv230514975} and, sometimes, to be able to report lack of knowledge \citep{Griot_2025}. \citet{Chen2023ArXiv230514279} tested for LLM’s ability to self model, using a ``hypothetical response'' paradigm, and found negative results; however \citet{Binder2024ArXiv241013787} found that frontier models could be fine tuned to succeed at the task.
 Further work from the latter lab has used fine tuning and self reports to study LLM’s knowledge of their own preferences and proclivities \citep{Betley2025ArXiv250111120} and found positive results; \citet{Plunkett2025ArXiv250517120} is in a similar vein.
-The same group has also produced a comprehensive benchmark of LLM ``situational awareness'' abilities \citep{Laine2024ArXiv240704694}, some of which overlap with self-awareness.
+The same group has also produced a comprehensive benchmark of LLM ``situational awareness'' abilities \citep{Laine2024ArXiv240704694}, some of which overlap with self-awareness. \citet{Binder2024ArXiv241013787} and \citet{song2025privilegedselfaccessmattersintrospection} both use a definition of introspection which contrasts information available only to the model with information available to a third party, an ``objective'' approach to measuring introspection consistent in spirit with our own.
 Other work has examined models’ ability to strategically use factual knowledge about themselves and their skills, and found limited but increasing abilities \citep{fronsdal2024misr, phuong2025evaluating}.